 The Song of the Free by Swami Vivekananda Summary

-Let your eyes grow dim and heart grow faint, and friendship fails and love betray, Let fate its hundred problems send, and clotted darkness block the way.
-Let all these things come to your way because then only you will become strong and great person in life.
+Let your eyes dim and your heart weaken, and let friendships break and love betray, let fate send hundreds of troubles, and let dense darkness block your path.
+Let all these things come your way, for only then will you become a strong and great person in life.

-All nature wears an angry frown, to crush you out – still know, my soul, You are divine.
-March on and on, neither right nor left but to the goal.
-Let all the problems comes to you but you shouldn’t distract yourself from them just focus on your goals and dreams and keep pushing yourself.
+All nature frowns angrily, ready to crush you—yet know, my soul, you are divine.
+Keep moving forward, neither right nor left, but toward the goal.”
+Let all problems come your way, but you must not be distracted by them; just focus on your goals and dreams and keep moving forward.

-Maybe you are going through a hard phase in your life, Maybe you lost friends and your lover but you should never give up and keep marching forward.
-And one day, you will reach your destination for sure.
+You may be going through a difficult phase in your life, you may have lost your friends and your lover, but you must never give up and keep moving forward.
+And one day, you will definitely reach your destination.

-Swami Vivekananda was an Indian monk and writer who was born in 12 January 1863.
-Swami’s birthday is Celebrated as National Youth day.
-His famous work includes, “Kali the Mother”, “Bartaman Bharat” and “Karma Yoga”.
+Swami Vivekananda was an Indian monk and writer who was born on January 12, 1863.
+Swamiji’s birthday is celebrated as National Youth Day.
+His famous works include “Kali the Mother”, “Vartaman Bharat” and “Karma Yoga”.